 The jury found the company acted with reckless disregard to the public, and awarded $3 million in punitive damages.

-When you or a loved one suffers a serious injury in an accident, it may be hard to uncover that negligence or misconduct was at fault.
-Speak with an experienced personal injury at Hargadon, Lenihan & Herrington who can review the individual facts of your case and discuss possible remedies.
+When you or a loved one suffers a serious injury in a work related or commercial accident, it may be hard to uncover that negligence or misconduct was at fault.
+Contact an experienced personal injury at Hargadon, Lenihan & Herrington who can review the individual facts of your case and discuss possible remedies or call (866) 583-9701 for a free consultation today.

 231 Breckenridge Lane, Suite 201